 Strawberry Shortcake Cookies are biscuit-like cookies that basically combine a strawberry shortcake dessert into one delicious summer cookie!
+They're packed with fresh strawberries and cream and are so easy to make!

 In case you haven't noticed, strawberries are in season right now!
 This makes me extremely excited for a couple reasons.
 First of all, the strawberries at this time of year are extra big, juicy, and red.
 And second of all, 16 oz. of strawberries only costs about $2.99.